domman-genomics/Oman_2024/manuals/04_SCV2_WW/SCV2_WW.md

 ```
 Let's break it down:

 - `nextflow run`: This is the command to execute a Nextflow pipeline.
-Nextflow is a workflow management system that allows you to define and run complex data analysis pipelines.

 - `UPHL-BioNGS/Cecret`: This is the name of the Nextflow pipeline that you want to run.
 It refers to a specific pipeline defined in the repository `UPHL-BioNGS/Cecret`.